Electricity and Energy Storage

 Duke Energy is testing a hybrid ultracapacitor-battery storage system (HESS) in North Carolina, close to a 1.2 MW solar installation.
 The 100 kW/300 kWh battery uses aqueous hybrid ion chemistry with salt water electrolyte and synthetic cotton separator.
 The rapid-response ultracapacitors smooth the load fluctuations.

 Lower-cost lead-acid batteries are also in widespread use at small utility scale, with banks of up to 1 MW being used to stabilise wind farm power generation.
 A 0.5 MW Purewave Storage Management system with 1280 advanced lead-acid batteries was commissioned in September 2011 at PNM's Mesa Del Sol, Albuquerque New Mexico, by S&C Electric Co.
 The GS Batteries are capable of up to 4000 deep discharge cycles.
+Australia’s largest lead-acid battery storage system is 3 MW/1.5 MWh on King Island.

 Stanford University is developing an aluminium-ion battery, claiming low cost, low flammability and high-charge storage capacity over 7500 cycles.
 It has an aluminium anode and graphite cathode, with salt electrolyte, but produces only low voltage.